 I had earlier summarized information about the 9 non-government railways which were separately listed in the All-India Timetable of 1964.
 None of them exist in NG now, they have either been converted to BG or closed for many years.

-As there is interest in timetables of these and other vanished lines, I am giving some extracts of a 1943 Bradshaw which covers all the lines which were apparently not part of the larger railway systems of that time.
+As there is interest in timetables of these and other vanished lines, I am giving some extracts of the June 1944 Bradshaw which covers all the lines which were apparently not part of the larger railway systems of that time.
 Some survived into the 1960s and beyond and others closed much earlier.

 Here we see the lines of the Bengal Provincial Railway, which closed in 1956: